Safehold Sudan: Empowering Displaced Sudanese Communities

 Detained in conflict-related circumstances

-Sudan Healthcare Crisis: System on the Brink
+System on the Brink

+The conflict has devastated Sudan's healthcare infrastructure, leaving millions without access to essential medical services.
 Disease outbreaks have surged 300% since April 2023, with cholera, malaria, and measles spreading rapidly through displaced communities.

 Gender-Based Violence in Sudan: Growing Crisis

+Gender-based violence has escalated dramatically since conflict intensified.
+Women and girls face increasing risks in displacement settings.
 Most cases go unreported due to stigma and lack of support services.
 Displacement camps have become particularly dangerous for unaccompanied minors and women.
+Safehold Sudan has established 12 safe spaces for survivors across displacement zones.
+Our protection teams conduct regular patrols in vulnerable areas.

 War Prisoners in Sudan: Facing Torture, Famine and Death